Blog · Windows

 Material Leak Resistance Durability in Montreal Energy Efficiency Boost

-Fiberglass Excellent (rigid) Superior vs. extremes 25-30% reduction in loss
+Fiberglass Excellent (rigid) Superior vs. extremes 25–30% reduction

 Wood (clad) Moderate (needs care) Fair with maintenance 15–20% if insulated